-This spicy beef rib recipe is an easy one to make.
+This spicy beef rib recipe is an easy one to put together.
 The seasoning is simply pre-packaged taco spice blended with a few additional ingredients.
 If you like tacos, then you'll love these ribs.

-The first time I made this rib recipe, it was too spicy.
+The first time I made this recipe, the flavor was too intense.
 I used packaged taco spice straight from the bag to season the ribs.
 Good idea, but it needed some work.
 After a few tries, I found the combination of spices that mellowed the taco flavor and reduced the saltiness.
-And that touch of cayenne...well, what can I say?
-I like the heat!

-Buy and prep the beef back ribs and mix up the South of The Border Rib Rub.
+Buy and prep the beef back ribs and mix up the rub.
 Season the ribs and smoke them to perfection.
 Here's the recipe...

 Coat the slab of beef ribs with the mixture, and wrap them it in plastic wrap.
 Let it rest overnight in the fridge.